Head Coach – Trent Barrett

 Luke was the team doctor for the Australian Rugby Union men’s and women’s Seven-a-side teams, and was an assistant doctor to the Sydney Swans and NSW Waratahs teams.
 He represented Australia in seven-a-side rugby and played for Australia in the Commonwealth Games in Melbourne in 2006.
 He also played 20 matches for the NSW Waratahs in the Super Rugby competition.

-Assistant Coach and Development Co-ordinator, NRL - Chad Randall
+Under 20s Coach & Development Squad Conditioner - Chad Randall

 A Sea Eagles ball boy in the 90s, Chad made his first grade debut in 2002 for the then Northern Eagles.
 He went on to play 66 games for Manly/Northern Eagles until 2006 when he joined the London Broncos in the English Super League.
 Chad played 197 games for the London club over eight years.
 His first stint at coaching saw him take a struggling London Academy side to the finals.
 In 2014, Chad returned home to take up an assistant role with Manly’s SG Ball side before taking on the Head Coach role in 2015.
-He coached the NYC team in 2016.
+A Golden Point loss saw his team miss out on the Grand Final.